Myriad: a real-world testbed to bridge trajectory optimization and deep learning: Abstract

 \section{Abstract}

-We present Myriad, a testbed written in JAX for learning and planning in real-world continuous environments.
-The primary contributions of Myriad are threefold.
-First, Myriad provides machine learning practitioners access to trajectory optimization techniques for application within a typical automatic differentiation workflow.
-Second, Myriad presents many real-world optimal control problems, ranging from biology to medicine to engineering, for use by the machine learning community.
-Formulated in continuous space and time, these environments retain some of the complexity of real-world systems often abstracted away by standard benchmarks.
+We present Myriad, a testbed written in JAX which enables machine learning researchers to benchmark imitation learning and reinforcement learning algorithms against trajectory optimization-based methods in real-world environments.
+Myriad contains 17 optimal control problems presented in continuous time which span medicine, ecology, epidemiology, and engineering.
 As such, Myriad strives to serve as a stepping stone towards application of modern machine learning techniques for impactful real-world tasks.
-Finally, we use the Myriad repository to showcase a novel approach for learning and control tasks.
-Trained in a fully end-to-end fashion, our model leverages an implicit planning module over neural ordinary differential equations, enabling simultaneous learning and planning with complex environment dynamics.
+The repository also provides machine learning practitioners access to trajectory optimization techniques, not only for standalone use, but also for integration within a typical automatic differentiation workflow.
+Indeed, the combination of classical control theory and deep learning in a fully GPU-compatible package unlocks potential for new algorithms to arise.
+We present one such novel approach for use in optimal control tasks.
+Trained in a fully end-to-end fashion, our model leverages an implicit planning module over neural ordinary differential equations, enabling simultaneous learning and planning with unknown environment dynamics.
+All environments, optimizers and tools are available in the software package at \url{https://github.com/nikihowe/myriad}.